run-until-caught/Run-Until-Caught-Development/README.md

 If you're going to move quickly and creatively within the process landscape, eventually you're going to get "caught".
 What caught means and how you respond to it, is worth thinking about in order to minimize negative impact to you, your career, the team, the project, your organization, etc.

 ### Types of Being "Caught"
-We can think about the "caught" in terms of a combinaion of when it occurs, who or what is impacted, and the extent to which being "caught" is a dangerous thing.
+We can think about the "caught" in terms of a combination of when it occurs, who or what is impacted, and the extent to which being "caught" is a dangerous thing.

 #### Timing
 - early